CH-Earth/datatool/README.md

 If you are considering any new dataset to be added to the data repository, and subsequently the associated scripts added here, you can open a new ticket on the **Issues** tab of the current repository.
 Or, you can make a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on this repository with your own script.

 # Support
-Please open a new ticket on the **Issues** tab of the current repository in case of any problem.
+Please open a new ticket on the **Issues** tab of the current repository in case of any issues.

 # License
-Meteorological Data Processing Workflow<br>
+Meteorological Data Processing Workflow - datatool <br>
 Copyright (C) 2022-2023, University of Saskatchewan<br>
 Copyright (C) 2023, University of Calgary<br>